V0lk3n/SawTheme/README.md

  - Better Alert Box for Custom Task 20% Battery Alert
  - Double Check that Custom Task 20% Battery Alert is Triggered Only Once
  - LogOnMedia depend of the "Welcome" time to LogOn, try to find a workaround
- - Arrow Cursor more precision i guess
+ - Arrow Cursor more precision (maybe change it)
 # If Possible :
  - Lock Screen Clock Modification
  - Profil Pic